How blessed are those who make peace! For they will be called sons of God.

 But, unlike many who are starving for food and water in this world, the promise from God for those who are truly seeking Him is “They will be satisfied.”

-God wants us to seek Him like our lives depend on it…because they do.
+God wants us to seek Him as our lives depend on it…because they do.
 We need Him more than He needs us.

 But, He.
 Does.
 Want.
 Us.
 The Creator of all things wants to have a relationship with you and me.
 The Beatitudes tell us how to do that.